 Similarly, the observed annual cycle in discharge and large difference between the estimated and measured discharge of the Indus and Chenab rivers could possibly be related to a series of dams and barrages (Kotri barrage, 1955, Mangla dam, 1967, Tarbela dam, 1976) that have been constructed.
 Such interventions have significantly altered the water and sediment discharge of the Indus river.
-For example, downstream of the Kotri barrage, the average annual water discharge of the Indus river has declined at an alarming rate of about (107 to 10) $\times 10^9 \,\mathrm{m}^3$ from 1954 to 2003 (Inam et al., 2007).
+For example, downstream of the Kotri barrage, the average annual water discharge of the Indus river has declined at an alarming rate of about (107 to 10) $\times 10^9$ m from 1954 to 2003 (Inam et al., 2007).
 This continuous decline in the average annual discharge might have significantly modified the geometry of the Indus river.

-Further to understand our estimates of discharge for the Chenab, Indus and Teesta rivers, we plot their monthly discharge time series recorded at the corresponding gauge station together with the discharge estimated from satellite images (Fig. C2 and C3).
-Despite a large variability, the discharge time series of Indus and Chenab rivers show a strong declining trend during the monsoon period (June-September); whereas discharge during the non-monsoon period appears to remain constant around the mean value.
-Figure (C2) clearly show that discharge estimated from satellite images plot within the variability of the observed trend.
+Further to understand our estimates of discharge for the Chenab, Indus and Teesta rivers, we plot their monthly discharge time series recorded at the corresponding gauge station together with the discharge estimated from satellite images (Fig. C2 and trend.
 The estimated discharge of the Teesta River also plot within the noise of the observed trend.
 This gives a confidence in our estimates of discharge, especially for the rivers we have the limited and old record (1973-1979) of in-situ discharges.